IELTS Listening - EngExam.info

 An important change in IELTS Listening 2021 is that you no longer listen to the beginning of Section 1 two times.
 Starting from January 2021, the recording is played only once.

-Between each group of questions you are given 20-40 seconds to look at the questions.
+Between each group of questions, you are given 10 to 30 seconds to look at the questions.
 Use this time to underline keywords in questions.

-Answers to the questions in listening come one after another meaning that the first question will have its answer in the beginning of the recording, the answer to question two will come after it and so on.
+Answers to the questions in listening come one after another, meaning that the first question will have its answer at the beginning of the recording, the answer to question two will come after it, and so on.
 Follow this pattern to avoid unnecessary search.

 Band9.08.58.07.57.06.56.05.55.04.54.03.53.0